eiriktsarpalis/typeshape-csharp/docs/core-abstractions.md

 }
 ```

-This concludes the tutorial for the core TypeShape programming model.
-For more detailed examples, please refer to the [`TypeShape.Examples`](https://github.com/eiriktsarpalis/typeshape-csharp/tree/main/src/TypeShape.Examples) project folder.
+This concludes the tutorial for the core PolyType programming model.
+For more detailed examples, please refer to the [`PolyType.Examples`](https://github.com/eiriktsarpalis/PolyType/tree/main/src/PolyType.Examples) project folder.